Empathic Illness: when the pain of the others overcomes you

 Who is more permeable to suffer from Empathic Illness?

-Friends, family, colleagues who are closest to those in need of psychological help, such as psychologists, psychiatrists, social workers, are most prone to empathic illness because they live with this desire to help and may eventually embody feelings in their own minds.
+Friends, family, colleagues who are closest to those in need of psychological help are most prone to empathic illness.
+Also, such as psychologists, psychiatrists, social workers.
+Why?
+Because they live with this desire to help, and may eventually embody feelings in their own minds.

 Empathic illness has also been linked to emotional mismanagement, which prevents these people from implementing healthy action plans against emotional contagion.

 Generally, people who are more attentive to their emotions often experience higher levels of anxiety in response to daily challenges.
-So if you are emotionally sensitive and do not know how to manage it in a healthy way, you may suffer from empathic illness.
+So if you are emotionally sensitive and do not know how to manage it healthier, you may suffer from empathic illness.

 Symptoms of Empathic Illness